michimussato/OpenStudioLandscapes-Deadline-10-2/README.md

 #
 # Type: <class 'pathlib.Path'>
 # Description:
-#     The full path to the `DeadlineRepository-10.2.x.x-linux-x64-installer.run` file.
+#     The full path to the downloaded `DeadlineRepository-10.2.x.x-linux-x64-installer.run` file.
+The installer itself is not part of this Feature.
+For more information, see https://github.com/michimussato/OpenStudioLandscapes-Deadline-10-2?tab=readme-ov-file#get-deadline
 # Required:
 #     True
 # Examples: